Ulster Volunteers: During Partition

 During the conflict, loyalists set up small independent "vigilance groups" in many parts of Ulster.
 Most of these groups would patrol their areas and report anything untoward to the RIC.
 Some of them were armed with UVF rifles from 1914.
 There were also a number of small loyalist paramilitary groups, the most notable of which was the Ulster Imperial Guards, who may have overreached the UVF in terms of membership.
 Historian Peter Hart wrote the following of these groups:Also occasionally targeted [by the IRA] were Ulster Protestants who saw the republican guerrilla campaign as an invasion of their territory, where they formed the majority.
 Loyalist activists responded by forming vigilante groups, which soon acquired official status as part of the Ulster Special Constabulary.
 These men spearheaded the wave of anti-Catholic violence that began in July 1920 and continued for two years.
 This onslaught was part of an Ulster Unionist counter-revolution, whose gunmen operated almost exclusively as ethnic cleansers and avengers.

-The UVF was involved in sectarian clashes in Derry in June 1920.
+During The Troubles in Ulster (1920–1922) the UVF was involved in sectarian clashes in Derry in June 1920.
 Catholic homes were burned in the mainly-Protestant Waterside area, and UVF members fired on Catholics fleeing by boat across the River Foyle.
 UVF members fired from the Fountain neighbourhood into adjoining Catholic districts, and the IRA returned fire.
 Thirteen Catholics and five Protestants were killed in a week of violence.
 In August 1920, the UVF helped organise the mass burning of Catholic property in Lisburn.
 This was in response to the IRA assassinating an RIC Inspector in the town.
 By the end of August 1920 an estimate of the material damage done in Belfast, Lisburn and Banbridge was one million pounds.
 That October, armed UVF members drove off an IRA unit that had attacked the RIC barracks in Tempo, County Fermanagh.

 The sluggish recruitment to the UVF and its failure to stop IRA activities in Ulster prompted Sir James Craig to call for the formation of a new special constabulary.
 In October 1920, the Ulster Special Constabulary (USC) formed, intended to serve as an armed reserve force to bolster the RIC and fight the IRA.
 Spender encouraged UVF members to join it and many did, although the USC did not engulf the bulk of the UVF (and other loyalist paramilitary groups) until early 1922.
 Craig hoped to "neutralise" the loyalist paramilitaries by enrolling them in the C Division of the USC, a move that was backed by the British government.
 Historian Michael Hopkinson wrote that the USC, "amounted to an officially approved UVF".
 Unlike the RIC, the USC was almost wholly Protestant and was greatly mistrusted by Catholics and nationalists.
 Following IRA attacks, the USC often carried out revenge killings and reprisals against Catholic civilians.